SOCIALITY, MATTER, AND THE IMAGINATION: RE-CREATING ANTHROPOLOGY

 The Association of Social Anthropologists of the UK and Commonwealth’s 2018 conference will be jointly hosted by the School of Anthropology and Museum Ethnography (SAME) of the University of Oxford, including the Pitt Rivers Museum, and the Department of Social Sciences, Oxford Brookes University.
 It will take place in Oxford, based in and around the Examination Schools, the High Street, Oxford, on 18–21 September 2018.

 The conference invites participants from all areas of anthropology and archaeology, aiming to encourage debate as widely as possible, across socio-cultural, material, visual, biological, forensic, cognitive, evolutionary, and linguistic fields.
-It also welcomes participants from anthropology, archaeology, and museum studies associations, and will provide a forum to take forward the ASA's proposal for a UK Anthropology Network (UKAN).
+It also welcomes participants from anthropology, archaeology, and museum studies associations, and will provide a forum to explore the possibility of a UK network of professional associations of those engaged in different kinds of anthropological endeavour.

 One of the major debates within anthropology broadly defined is the question of how to bridge approaches primarily concerned with the social, and those primarily focused on the material, the physical, or the biological.
 Much recent anthropology, from a variety of theoretical perspectives, seeks to overcome artificial conceptual divisions, either by proposing new (often hybrid) ontologies or simply by pursuing problems that challenge conventional boundaries.
 ASA2018 aims to address this key question directly.
 If sociality, matter, and the imagination are reconsidered from multiple perspectives across the discipline, how might we renew and re-create anthropology?
 What kinds of theoretical, methodological, and ethical concerns are raised by this potential re-creation?
 Working with a very broad definition of ‘the material’—potentially including linguistic, biological, genetic, neurological, environmental, and evolutionary factors—the conference aims to advance debates on sociality and matter, the imagination and creativity, and therefore on what it is to be human in a rapidly changing world.

-Confirmed keynote and semi-plenary speakers include Melissa Leach (IDS, Sussex), Caitlin DeSilvey (Exeter), Mike Rowlands (UCL), Alice Street (Edinburgh), Anna Grimshaw (Emory), Alessandro Duranti (UCLA), and Rita Astuti (LSE).
+Confirmed keynote and semi-plenary speakers include Melissa Leach (IDS, Sussex), Caitlin DeSilvey (Exeter), Mike Rowlands (UCL), Anna Grimshaw (Emory), Alessandro Duranti (UCLA), and Rita Astuti (LSE).
 There will also be a debate on evolution and morality featuring Oliver Scott Curry (Oxford), Charles Stafford (LSE), Soumhya Venkatesan (Manchester), and Jo Cook (UCL).
+Oliver and Charles will propose the motion that 'morality is fundamentally an evolved solution to problems of social cooperation'.
+Soumhya and Jo will oppose it.
+There will be plenty of time for contributions from the floor before the final vote on the motion.

 Ian Hodder (Stanford) will deliver the Firth Lecture on 'The Paradox of the Long Term: Human Evolution and Entanglement'.
 For the abstract, click here.
 Rita Astuti will deliver the closing keynote on 21 September.
 For the abstract, click here.